Nezrahm/bitburner-sync/README.md

 ## Install

 Install in your project via `npm install bitburner-sync`.

-It can be installed as a global tool  but it then looses the ability to be configured in package.json.
+It can also be installed as a global tool via `npm install bitburner-sync -g`.

 ## Usage

-Can be used from the terminal.
-Use `bitburner-sync -help` for full information.
+Can be used from the terminal, then always prefix the calls with `npx`.
+Use `npx bitburner-sync -help` for full information.

 | Option     | Description                                                                                                                                                                                                                                  |
 |------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|